By: Stephen O'Connor on October 6th, 2015

 Coding & Compliance Review Benefits

 Coding and compliance regulations continue to present unique challenges for practice administrators.
 Failure to code and bill accurately may lead to fraud and abuse accusations, triggering investigations that divert staff and financial resources toward responding to those charges.
-Under-billing, or improper billing, for professional and technical services could mean lost revenue for your practice.
-Inaccurate and incompletely documentation often means declining profits and increasing scrutiny from oversight agencies.
+Under-billing, or improper billing, for professional and technical services, could mean lost revenue for your practice.
+Inaccurate and incomplete documentation often means declining profits and increasing scrutiny from oversight agencies.

 Best Practices & RCM Services

 Every unclaimed dollar during the medical billing process will ultimately cost your practice significantly more in the end-to-end cycle.
 Today it is more critical than ever to utilize HIM professionals to ensure denials management, business office inquiries and write-off preparation processes follow best practices.
 Administrative burdens are reduced when HIM directors include the RCM team to proactively address documentation deficiencies and workflow challenges throughout the organization.